 5.2.2.5.2 Deliver Uplink Message

-Figure 5.2.2.5.2-1 depicts a scenario where a VAE Server sends a notification request to the service consumer to deliver an Uplink Message.
+Figure 5.2.2.5.2-1 depicts a scenario where a VAE Server sends a notification to the service consumer to deliver an uplink message from a V2X UE.

 Figure 5.2.2.5.2-1: Deliver Uplink Message

-If the VAE Server receives the uplink message for a V2X UE which an service consumer has subscribed to or a V2X UE belongs to a V2X group which the service consumer has subscribed to from the VAE Client as defined in clause 6.5.2.1 of 3GPP TS 24.486 [28], the VAE Server shall send an HTTP POST request with "{notifUri}" as previously provided by the service consumer within the corresponding subscription as URI and UplinkMessageDeliveryData data structure as request body that shall include:
+If the VAE Server receives from the VAE Client an uplink message from a V2X UE for which the service consumer has subscribed to receive messages or from a V2X UE that belongs to a V2X group for which the service consumer has subscribed to receive messages as defined in clause 6.5.2.1 of 3GPP TS 24.486 [28], the VAE Server shall send an HTTP POST request targeting the "{notifUri}" as previously provided by the service consumer within the corresponding subscription, and the request body including the UplinkMessageDeliveryData data structure.

-- resource URI of the individual Message Delivery Subscription related to the notification within the "resourceUri" attribute;

-- the V2X UE ID within the "ueId" attribute;

-- V2X message payload carried by the V2X message within the "payload" attribute; and

-- the geographical area identifier within the "geoId" attribute if available;

-and may include:

-- the V2X service ID within the "serviceId" attribute, if the "V2XService" feature is supported.

-Upon the reception of the HTTP POST message, if the service consumer successfully processed and accepted the received HTTP POST request, the service consumer shall send an "204 No Content" HTTP response for a succesfull processing.
+Upon reception of the HTTP POST request message, if the service consumer successfully processed and accepted the received uplink message, the service consumer shall return an HTTP "204 No Content" status code.

 If errors occur when processing the HTTP POST request, the service consumer shall send an HTTP error response as specified in clause 6.1.7.

-When the VAE Server receives the response from the service consumer, the VAE Service shall send the response to the VAE Client as defined in clause 6.5.2.4 of 3GPP TS 24.486 [28].
+When the VAE Server receives the response from the service consumer, the VAE Server shall send the response to the VAE Client as defined in clause 6.5.2.4 of 3GPP TS 24.486 [28].

 * * * * Next changes * * * *

+5.2.2.6 VAE_MessageDelivery_NotifyReceptionReport

+5.2.2.6.1 General

+This service operation is used by a VAE Server to notify a previously subscribed service consumer on:

+- Downlink Message Delivery Reception Report.

+The following procedures are supported by the "VAE_MessageDelivery_NotifyReceptionReport" service operation:

+- Downlink Message Delivery Reception Reporting.

+5.2.2.6.2 Downlink Message Delivery Reception Reporting

+Figure 5.2.2.6.2-1 depicts a scenario where the VAE Server sends a request to notify a previously subscribed service consumer to receive the reception report for a downlink message delivery (see also clauses 9.4 of 3GPP°TS°23.286°[4]).

+Figure 5.2.2.6.2-1: Procedure for Downlink Message Delivery Reception Reporting

+1. In order to notify a previously subscribed service consumer on the reception report of a downlink message delivery, the VAE Server shall send an HTTP POST request message to the service consumer with the request URI set to "{notifUri}", where the "notifUri" variable is set to the value received from the service consumer during the delivery of the corresponding downlink message using the procedures defined in clause 5.2.2.4.2, and the request body including the Result data type.

+2a.
+Upon success, the service consumer shall respond to the VAE Server with an HTTP "204 No Content" status code.

+2b.
+On failure, the appropriate HTTP status code indicating the error shall be returned and appropriate additional error information should be returned in the HTTP POST response body, as specified in clause 6.1.7.

 * * * * Next changes * * * *

-6.1 VAE_MessageDelivery Service API
+6.1 VAE_MessageDelivery API

 * * * * Next changes * * * *